Worried about money?

 • achieving change through the skilled use of motivational interviewing techniques

-• using high quality reflective supervision, within a multi-disciplinary forum, to support information sharing and strengthen decision making
+• using high quality reflective supervision, within a multi-disciplinary forum, to support information sharing and strengthen decision making using a range of tools to develop an in depth understanding of family circumstances

 • using a new way of recording to streamline, ensuring more time is available to undertake direct work with children and families.
 The workbook will also provide the multi-agency team with a ‘real time’ assessment of how things are going for the family.

-The Parenting Assessment team undertakes bespoke pre-birth and parenting assessments to inform long term plans for children.
-These assessments focus on all areas of parenting as well as the parents lived experiences.
+The Family Assessment team undertakes bespoke pre-birth and parenting assessments to inform long term plans for children.
+These assessments focus on all areas of parenting as well as the parents’ lived experiences.
 The assessments will also provide teaching and make recommendations for any further teaching that can be undertaken to improve the experiences of children within the service and ensure better outcomes for them.
 The team are all trained in PAMS (Parenting Assessment Manual Software) which is a bespoke assessment using specific tool to ensure that parents with levels of learning needs have a fair and appropriate assessment and appropriate teaching is provided.

 Fostering Service

-The Fostering Service comprises three teams with specific linked to the statutory functions for the provision of fostering service provision, the teams are:
+The Fostering Service comprises of four teams with specific links to the statutory functions for the provision of fostering service functions.
+The teams provide a generic service to facilitate and support family placements as well as a significant role in supporting permanency within family placements.

-• Fostering - Mainstream
+Fostering - mainstream

-Image of Marie HattonMarie Hatton, Service Delivery Manager - Children in Care, Leaving Care, Children with Disabilities and Family Solutions
+Image of Marie HattonMarie Hatton, Service Delivery Manager

 Children in Care and Leaving Care Service

 The Children in Care Service provides ongoing support and services to all children for whom there is no plan to return home.
-The Children in Care Service also receives referrals for separate unaccompanied asylum-seeking children, and provides the planning and support services for those children.
+The Children in Care Service also receives referrals for separate unaccompanied asylum-seeking children and provides the planning and support services for those children.

 The Children in Care Service provide a 0 to 18 years old service for children and young people who have been looked after.
-Young people will transfer to the 18+ Leaving Care specialist team when they reach 18 years.
+Young people will transfer to the 18+ Leaving Care team when they reach 18 years.

-A Leaving Care personal advisor will be allocated alongside the social worker from the age of 16.
-They will then remain the allocated personal advisor after the young person reaches 18 and beyond.
+A Leaving Care Personal Advisor will be allocated alongside the social worker from the age of 16.
+They will then remain the allocated Personal Advisor after the young person reaches 18 and beyond.
 The Children in Care teams and the Leaving Care service will work closely together and form a transition plan for each young person.

 The Children in Care service will be responsible for the following for children allocated in the team: